Program of Study in Energy and Environmental Law

 By following the course pathways and exploring the other resources we have recommended, students will graduate with a strong foundation in environmental law and in its conceptual underpinnings.
 Equipped with this foundation, students will be well prepared to enter into practice and to thrive in even the most challenging of legal environments.

-If you have questions or would like further information about the Notre Dame Law School’s Program of Study in Land, Energy, and Environmental Law, please contact:
+If you have questions or would like further information about the Notre Dame Law School’s Program of Study in Energy and Environmental Law, please contact: